stevebauman/translation/README.md

        1        1         NULL        'Translate me!'
        2        2          1          'Traduisez-moi !'

-You can now update the translation on the new record and it will be shown wherever `_t('Translate me!')` is called.
+You can now update the translation on the new record and it will be shown wherever:

+    _t('Translate me!')`

+Is called.

-You must provide you're own way of updating translations (controllers/views etc).
+You must provide you're own way of updating translations (controllers/views etc) using the eloquent models provided.

 ##Commands

 ####Scan

 The scan command accepts one argument (directory) and one option (locale).
-It will look through each file in the directory and add the translation in the database that has the format of:
+It will look through each file in the directory given and add the translation in the database that has the format of:

     _t('')
     _t("")